GridTools/gt4py/CONTRIBUTING.md

 tox -e py310-base
 ```

-`tox` is configured to generate test coverage reports by default.
-An HTML
-copy will be written in `tests/_reports/coverage_html/` at the end of the run.
+`tox` runs the package installation script and tests reliably by using properly isolated environments.
+Additionally, `tox` is configured to generate HTML test coverage reports in `tests/_reports/coverage_html/` at the end.

 ## Pull Request and Merge Guidelines